Pencilmation

-Pencilmation is an American animated comedy web series on YouTube created by Ross Bollinger.
-The series follows the endless struggle between creator and creation, in which pencil-drawn stick figures and doodles come to life and grapple against the torment of their animator's pencil and his arsenal of other drawing implements.
+Pencilmation is an American flash animated comedy web series on YouTube created by Ross Bollinger.
+The series follows the endless struggle between creator and creation as pencil-drawn stick figures and doodles come to life and grapple against the torment of their animator's pencil and his arsenal of other drawing implements.
 The cartoon can be recognized by its trademark ruled paper backdrop, traditional frame-by-frame animation technique, inclusion of pencils and other drawing material, energetic music, classic cartoonish sound effects, simplistic character designs, and a mix of slapstick, situational comedy, meta, and doodle-based humor.

-As of December 2021, Pencilmation is the 260th most subscribed channel, the 225th most viewed channel, the 104th most subscribed channel from the US, the 15th most subscribed channel in the Film category, and the largest (most subscribed and most viewed) 2D Animation-focused original creator channel on all of YouTube.
+As of December 2021, Pencilmation is the 260th most subscribed channel, the 225th most viewed channel, the 104th most subscribed channel from the US, the 15th most subscribed channel in the Film category, and the largest (most subscribed and most viewed) 2D animation-focused original creator channel on all of YouTube.

 History

 At age 16, after being inspired from watching the Daffy Duck cartoon Duck Amuck, Bollinger created the first Pencilmation cartoon in Macromedia Flash and uploaded it to Newgrounds.com.
-Bollinger worked alone and was responsible for every aspect of creating the cartoon, including writing, drawing, animating, sound design, and composing, a trend that would more or less continue for the first few dozen Pencilmation episodes.
+Bollinger worked alone and was responsible for every aspect of creating the cartoon, including writing, drawing, animating, sound designing, composing, and voice acting, a trend that would more or less continue for the first few dozen Pencilmation episodes.

 2004–2008: Beginnings

 On June 4, 2004, Bollinger uploaded the very first Pencilmation cartoon onto Newgrounds.
 It was received with high praise and would end up being awarded a Daily Feature from the site.
-One year later, on October 31, 2005, Bollinger would upload the second installment, Pencilmation #2.
-This too was well received and ended up winning a Frontpaged award along with other accolades.
+One year later, on October 31, 2005, Bollinger would upload the second installment, "Pencilmation #2".
+This too was well-received and ended up winning a Frontpaged award along with other accolades.
 Between 2004 and 2006, Bollinger would upload onto Newgrounds these first two episodes of Pencilmation, two installments of the short-lived sister series Infinity Snail which takes place in the same Pencilmation universe, two installments of the short-lived dialogue-based Generic Brand Cartoons, and a one-off titled A Sad Swim.
+His work was introduced to a nationwide audience when it was used on The CW series Online Nation.

 2009–2011: Early YouTube era

 After a 3-year hiatus, Bollinger returned to his Pencilmation series, uploading all previous episodes onto his new YouTube channel and producing a total of ten new episodes during 2009.
-In April 2010, Pencilmation #10, Hook, Line and Stinker, won 1st Place in Animation at the 31st College Television Awards hosted by the Academy of Television Arts and Sciences Foundation.
+In April 2010, "Pencilmation #10", Hook, Line and Stinker, won 1st Place in Animation at the 31st College Television Awards hosted by the Academy of Television Arts and Sciences Foundation.